Female Packing List for China in Summer: June, July, August

 - Cover up or silk scarf x1: Helpful if going into certain temples and if you’re visiting the beach.

 - Swimsuit x1: I very much doubt you’re going to China to visit a beach but if you are (or pick hotels with pools) you will do fine with just one swimsuit.
+Any type is fine but you may get stared at a little more in a bikini (but its not offensive at all to wear one).

 - Sandals x 1-2 (or 1 Sandal, 1 enclosed shoe): Have I mentioned it’s going to be hot?
 Unless you’re doing something strenuous 1-2 pairs of sandals will be fine, and give your feet room to breathe.
 If you’re going to the Great Wall, enclosed shoes might be a good idea though.
 I personally wore sandals at two sections of the wall and was fine, but I think it’d be even better with enclosed shoes.
 If you can find sandals with foot cushioning even better!